mui/material-ui/docs/src/pages/components/links/links.md

 ## Underline

 The `underline` prop can be used to set the underline behavior.
-The default is `hover`.
+The default is `always`.

 {{"demo": "pages/components/links/UnderlineLink.js"}}